crismariudenis/NeuralNetworkCpp/README.md

 - **Stochastic Gradient Descent (SGD)**: Implemented for efficient training.
 - **Momentum**: Added to accelerate SGD in the relevant direction and dampen oscillations.
 - **Learning Rate Decay**: Adjusts the learning rate over time to improve convergence.
+- **HogBatching**: Implemented HOGWILD with mini-batching (HogBatching) for efficient parallel updates.
+For more details, refer to this [paper](https://people.ece.ubc.ca/matei/papers/ipdps16.pdf).

 ## Example code
 ```cpp